 Sheila's lab coat indicates a desire to cover things up, viz, my pantslessness.
 Both the leopard women and Sheila Frankenstein are women, representing nurturing, caring and love.

-Van Helsing is a man, and to see a man in a dream connects to the aspect of myself that is "assertive, rational, aggressive and/or competitive.
-And van Helsing is an old man dying in a bed surrounded by idiots… Actually, let's skip van Helsing.
+Van Helsing is a man, and to see a man in a dream connects to the aspect of myself that is "assertive, rational, aggressive and/or competitive."
+And van Helsing is an old man dying in a bed surrounded by idiots, so my rational side… Actually, let's skip van Helsing.

 Women in leopardskin bikinis operating a machine-gun.
 Oddly, even Freud himself didn't have much to say on this, his only notes being far too shaky to read.